MOYS ICOS (2008)

 Music for Orchestra

-MOYS ICOS is a new work for orchestra, completed in 2008.
+MOYS ICOS is a single-movement composition for orchestra, completed in 2008.
 It is nine minutes long.

 The title comes from Leopold Mozart, who, in his textbook on violin playing, discussed the origin of the word, "music."
 He thought that the ancient Egyptians may have coined the word.
 He speculated: